 West Palm Beach Granuflo and Naturalyte Negligence Attorney

 More than 400,000 Americans undergo dialysis treatment on a regular basis at more than 5,700 dialysis centers nationwide.
 During treatment, blood is pumped from the body to a machine where it is chemically treated to remove excess water and waste.
 After chemical treatment, the blood is reintroduced into the body.

 Two of the most common chemicals used in dialysis treatment, GranuFlo and NaturaLyte, are now subject to a Class I recall by the FDA.
 A Class I recall is the highest level of recall, and is issued for products which present a strong danger of serious injury or death.
 Both chemicals, manufactured by Fresenius Medical Care, contain an ingredient that the body converts to bicarbonate, which in excess, has been linked to a variety of heart problems.

 Dialysis patients receiving GranuFlo and NaturaLyte treatment may be 6 to 8 times more likely to experience fatal cardiac arrest.
 Other side effects include low blood pressure, cardiopulmonary arrest, stroke, metabolic alkalosis, heart arrhythmia, low blood oxygen, and even death.

 If you or someone you know has been injured as a result of dialysis treatment, you should seek legal advice to determine whether you are entitled to compensation for your damages.

 If you are a woman diagnosed with new-onset, Type II diabetes while taking the drug Lipitor, then you may be eligible for compensation through a Lipitor diabetes lawsuit.
-Contact a Babbitt & Johnson, P.A. attorney for a free consultation.
+Contact a Ted Babbitt for a free consultation.
 Act soon because every state has a strict deadline for filing a lawsuit.
 Representing Lipitor victims throughout Florida and across the United States.